 Employee listening campaigns are only useful if they generate strategic insight and action.
 Surveys, pulses, and focus groups create expectations for change; employees expect something to happen as a result of providing feedback.
 If your research doesn’t lead to insight and action, employees will quickly become disengaged.

-Now is the time for organizations to be nimble, responsive, and efficient.
-Considering the dynamic and chaotic nature of events right now, it is important to develop a rapid response strategy to complement your research efforts.
 In many organizations, post-survey action planning efforts take weeks or months.
-Given current conditions, a long lag between feedback and action isn't going to be effective.
+In any situation, a long lag between feedback and action isn't going to be effective.
 If your traditional actioning process is slow and cumbersome, find ways to streamline it.
 Flash reports, rapid report-outs, pre-designed best practices, micro-learning and micro-lessons, and discovery and action dialogues can help.

 Change is up to you.

-If you are in charge of employee listening in your organization, you are in a unique position to help your workforce cope with one of the most profound dynamic series of events we have faced in decades.
-The only way to support your employees while ensuring the long-term success of your organization is to balance deep empathy with economic realities.
+If you are in charge of employee listening in your organization, the only way to support your employees while ensuring the long-term success of your organization is to balance empathy with economic realities.
 The five questions presented here can help you design an employee listening campaign that will allow your leaders, managers, and employees to express their concerns, identify emerging problems, and work together to find new solutions and meet the challenges of the day.

 Want to learn more about how employee listening can benefit your organization?
 Contact us at email@example.com or 855-286-5302.